GeraAG/ChatGPT_In_Terminal/README.md

 # ChatGPT_In_Terminal

-To install the official Python bindings, run the following command:
+This is a basic python program to chat with chatGPT in terminal window.

+In order for this program to work, you require:
+1. install openai module

    pip install openai

-Also required to use your own OPENAI_API_KEY which you can get at https://platform.openai.com/api-keys
+2. Use OPENAI_API_KEY which you can get at https://platform.openai.com/api-keys